Earth Notes: Thermal Imaging Survey: DIY vs Professional

 Another project would be trying to fix the heat loss seen above the windows.
 Maybe it would be possible to take out the reveal and do some simple remedial work such as foam filling of gaps and so on.
 And if we are ever replacing windows outright then we can pay extra attention to thermal bridging and losses around the frame.

-(2011/10/04 note: when drylining exterior wall of rear bedrooms, the builders added lashings of squirty foam around window since there was quite a lot of air penetration, ie huge gaps you could stick a finger through, which may explain heat losses seen in the thermal imaging.)
+(2011/10/04 note: when drylining the exterior wall of the rear bedrooms, the builders added lashings of squirty foam around the windows.
+There was quite a lot of air penetration, ie huge gaps you could stick a finger through, which may explain heat losses seen in the thermal imaging.)